CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Potions/IPotion.md

 ## Zengetters

-Currently, all you can do with potions is retrieving some information on them.
-Example `<potion:minecraft:strength>.name`

 | Zengetter     | What does it do                                     | Return Type                                   |
 |---------------|-----------------------------------------------------|-----------------------------------------------|
 | name          | Returns the potion's internal name                  | string                                        |